-- 3.10 The proposed hub structure is considered to be poor in design terms and appears to have been primarily designed around the inclusion of two large digital screens on each of the main elevations.
+- 3.9 Although the site does not fall within a conservation area, it is located directly opposite the boundary of Regent's Canal Conservation Area.
+The Grade II listed, The Stables Yard, Stables Market; and Grade II listed, Stanley Sidings, are both also located directly opposite the application site. - 3.10 The proposed hub structure is considered to be poor in design terms and appears to have been primarily designed around the inclusion of two large digital screens on each of the main elevations.
 It would seem from the images of the proposed hub included within the application submission (see Images 1 and 2 above) that the size of the hub unit itself has been determined by the dimensions of the advertising panels.
-As such, the two illuminated digital advertising display screens occupy the majority of area available on each elevation of the structure (facing south-west and north-east respectively). - 3.11 This is an unfortunate ordering of the characteristics and design approach, strongly indicating the primary importance of the digital screens in the design process and the more incidental nature of other elements (such as, wayfinding screen, charging points, defibrillator, etc.).
+As such, the two illuminated digital advertising display screens occupy the majority of area available on each elevation of the structure (facing north-west and south-east along Chalk Farm Road respectively). - 3.11 This is an unfortunate ordering of the characteristics and design approach, strongly indicating the primary importance of the digital screens in the design process and the more incidental nature of other elements (such as, wayfinding screen, charging points, defibrillator, etc.).
 As a consequence, these other facilities are restricted to the narrower side of the hub's structure in the design process with a significantly more limited surface area, when the unit might otherwise have been designed around these items in order to provide better access and greater public benefit, with the overall unit (and therefore any advertising screens) being as small as an alternative design might allow, so minimising any adverse visual impacts at the application site. - 3.12 However, this has not been the case and the design approach has resulted in the creation of a large monolithic structure which gives the overall appearance as a large free-standing, advertisement panel rather than a structure for any other purpose. - 3.13 The dark grey anodised metal, black and clear laminated glass with textured fiberglass would have a shiny finish and incongruous contemporary appearance within the streetscene.
 While the applicant's planning statement describes the design of the proposed hub as referencing a traditional red phone box, it is the Council's view that the proposed structure bears little relation.
 Indeed, a comparison of both a traditional red phone box and the current proposal as shown in the application submission not only shows a lack of similarity in design of them both, but also a substantially larger profile (see Image 5 below).